MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 In subsequent releases, including the current version of 9.4, the R components that originated in R Server continue to be  distributed under the Machine Learning Server product name.
 Specifically, the R components in Machine Learning Server include packages such as RevoScaleR, olapR, and mrsdeploy to name a few.

-As related to R components, some highlights from previous versions include improvements to web service deployment in version 9.3, and improvements to Apache Spark deployment in verison 9.4.
+As related to R components, some highlights from previous versions include improvements to web service deployment in version 9.3, and improvements to Apache Spark deployment in version 9.4.
 Read the [What's new in this release](whats-new-in-machine-learning-server.md) to learn more.

 ## Building on our commitment to R